Integrations are configured in the nango.yaml file, which lives in your code base (learn more).

 Defines the endpoint to use to fetch the output model.

 The method/endpoint combination can be shared across syncs to unify the communication with external APIs.
+The group is an optional value to group endpoints across scripts.

 sync_type